FAQ ~ What do I need to know to play in WADA?

 All league shooters must be WADA members.
 (The $20 WADA Lifetime Membership is usually paid with the shooter fee.)

-TEAM league players pay $30 shooter's fee per team per season.
+Shooter fees are $30 per person per team per season.
 Shooters may play on multiple teams subject to WADA Rules.

 What awards are given?